-Mary Ann McCracken was an abolitionist, social reformer and activist who fought for the rights of women and championed Belfast’s poor throughout a long life that encompassed the most turbulent years of Irish history.
-However, her legacy is overshadowed by her brother, Henry Joy McCracken – the executed United Irishman – despite outliving him by 68 years.
+Mary Ann McCracken was born in Belfast on 8 July 1770.
+She was an abolitionist, social reformer and activist.
+She championed Belfast’s poor and fought for the rights of many, including women and children, throughout a long life that encompassed the most turbulent years of Irish history.
+Her legacy, however, is overshadowed by her brother, Henry Joy McCracken – the executed United Irishman – despite outliving him by 68 years.

 Mary Ann was born into a prominent middle class Presbyterian family.
 Both sides of her family contributed to the construction and governance of the ‘Poor House’/Belfast Charitable Society, which is still in operation today.
 Belfast Charitable Society was founded in 1752 to meet the needs of Belfast’s growing – and largely impoverished — population.
 It also served as a means for an upwardly mobile, but politically disenfranchised, Presbyterian merchant class to assert its influence.
 It was against this backdrop that the United Irishmen emerged.

 Educated alongside her brothers at David Manson’s progressive and co-educational school, Mary Ann was an avid reader who supported the United Irishmen both ideationally and materially.
 If Thomas Paine’s Rights of Man was the United Irishmen’s ‘Koran’, then Mary Ann’s was Mary Wollstonecraft’s A Vindication of the Rights of Woman.
 She not only wrote about Wollstonecraft’s ideas; she practiced them throughout her life.